Varendraaa/Shadow/README.md

 It was done for my MSc thesis project at the University of Dundee.<br/>
 **It is in no way, shape or form meant for any commercial use or application.<br/>**

-It uses the Tiled Map Editor, and the tmx files it generates, as layout data for generating walls, ceilings, floors, enemy and item spawns.<br/>
+It uses the Tiled Map Editor, and the tmx files it generates, as layout data for generating walls, ceilings, floors and their associated textures.
+It also defines the location data for enemy and item spawns.<br/>
-It is designed for easy addition of new game objects, such as enemies and items, and uses billboarding sprites and cycling textures to create animations.<br/>
+It is designed for easy addition of new game objects, and uses billboarding sprites and texture cycling to create animations.<br/>

 ## Fair Warning
 **The game and its base engine was created in a very limited development window of around 7 weeks**, learning OpenGL and thesis writing also needed some time :( <br/>